jonathanrimin2/tic-tac-toe/README.md

 A simple implementation of tic-tac-toe:
 You can play with the AI or with a friend.
 If you get bored you can watch two AI's fighting too.
-Along with the `easy` mode, which simply makes random moves, `medium` mode is available.
+Along with the `easy` mode, which simply makes random moves, `medium` mode and `unbeatable` modes are available.

 The `medium` mode AI makes a move using the following process:

 1. If it can win in one move (if it has two in a row), it places a third to get three in a row and win.
 2. If the opponent can win in one move, it plays the third itself to block the opponent to win.
 3. Otherwise, it makes a random move.

+The `unbeatable` mode AI uses [minmax](https://en.wikipedia.org/wiki/Minimax) algorithm which makes it unbeatable.

 ## Example